-Software Transactional Memory: why is it only a research toy?
+Software Transactional Memory: Why is it only a Research Toy?

-Calin Cascaval, Colin Blundell, Maged Michael, Harold W. Cain, Peng Wu, Stefanie Chiras, and Siddhartha Chatterjee
+Călin Cașcaval, Colin Blundell, Maged Michael, Harold W. Cain, Peng Wu, Stefanie Chiras, and Siddhartha Chatterjee

-- STM (software-only TM)3,4,5,6,7,8,9 is the focus of this article.
+- Software-only (STM)7,10,12,14,18,23,25 is the focus here.
 While offering flexibility and no hardware cost, it leads to overhead in excess of most users' tolerance.

-A special case of the hybrid system is the hardware-accelerated STM.
-In this scenario, the transactional semantics are provided by STM, and hardware primitives are used only to speed up critical performance bottlenecks in the STM system.
-Such systems could offer an attractive solution if the cost of hardware primitives is modest and may be further amortized by other uses.
+A special case of the hybrid systems are hardware-accelerated STMs.
+In this scenario, the transactional semantics are provided by the STM, and hardware primitives are only used to speed up critical performance bottlenecks in the STM.
+Such systems could offer an attractive solution if the cost of hardware primitives is modest and may be further amortized by other uses in the system.

 Independent of these implementation decisions, there are transactional semantics issues that break the ideal transactional programming model for which the community had hoped.
 TM introduces a variety of programming issues that are not present in lock-based mutual exclusion.
 For example, semantics are muddled by:

-- Interaction with nontransactional codes, including access to shared data from outside of a transaction (tolerating weak atomicity) and the use of locks inside a transaction (breaking isolation to make locking operations visible outside transactions).
+- Interaction with non-transactional codes, including access to shared data from outside of a transaction (tolerating weak atomicity) and the use of locks inside a transaction (breaking isolation to make locking operations visible outside transactions);

-- Exceptions and serializability—how to handle exceptions and propagate consistent exception information from within a transactional context, and how to guarantee that transactional execution respects a correct ordering of operations.
+- Exceptions and serializability: how to handle exceptions and propagate consistent exception information from within a transactional context, and how to guarantee that transactional execution respects a correct ordering of operations;

 - Livelock, or the system guarantee that all transactions make progress even in the presence of conflicts.

 In addition to the intrinsic semantic issues, there are also implementation-specific optimizations motivated by high transactional overheads, such as programmer annotations for excluding private data.
-Furthermore, the nondeterminism introduced by aborting transactions complicates debugging—transactional code may be executed and aborted on conflicts, which makes it difficult for the programmer to find deterministic paths with repeatable behavior.
+Furthermore, the non-determinism introduced by aborting transactions complicates debuggingtransactional code may be executed and aborted on conflicts, which makes it difficult for the programmer to find deterministic paths with repeatable behavior.
 Both of these dilute the productivity argument for transactions, especially software-only TM implementations.